[Note: the following has been revised based on updated voting results– 9 March, 17:17 PM PST]

 The party’s high-water mark was 2009, the “counter-honeymoon” election that presaged the leftist, ex-guerrila, party’s first presidential win a few months later.* Then, holding the presidency, it slipped in 2012, an election held with about 60% of the president’s term elapsed.
 In 2014, it won the presidency again, then held its own in the 2015 election, held with 20% of the new president’s term elapsed.

 GANA first appeared, as a split from ARENA, in 2010, just under a year after the election of the first FMLN president.
 It has now run in three assembly elections staring with 2012, and its votes have been 9.6%, 9.2%, and 11.5%.
 Interestingly, it gained in 2018 even while the FMLN lost badly.
 If we add the two parties’ votes together for the last three elections, we get 46.4% (not much less than Sánchez Cerén’s own percentage in 2014), 46.4% (yes, again) in 2015, and 35.9%.
 That is obviously a sharp decline in the two parties’ combined votes, even if one of the partners did experience an increase.
-FMLN and GANA will now will have around 40% of the assembly seats, whereas they held half the seats after both the 2012 and 2015 elections.
+FMLN and GANA will now will have a third of the assembly seats, whereas they held half the seats after both the 2012 and 2015 elections.